adaptlearning/adapt-contrib-boxMenu/README.md

 >**\_renderAsGroup** (boolean): Enable this option to render items into a group on the menu.
 Groups can display a title, body, and instruction text.

 >Framework: Change the group content object type to `menu` and update the `_parentId` of the children content objects to match the group content object `_id`.
 Authoring Tool: Add a submenu and check the 'Enable as menu group?' setting.
-All users: If accessibility is required update the aria level values in config settings so the title heirarchy of remains intact.
+All users: If accessibility is required update the aria level values in config settings so the title heirarchy remains intact.

 <div float align=right><a href="#top">Back to Top</a></div>